 Practical, real world experience

-During the summer term, you will have the opportunity to gain practical experience by completing a Consulting Project, Work Placement or Case Study and the ESB report.
+You will also have the opportunity to gain practical experience by completing a Consulting Project, Work Placement or Case Study.

 This is a substantial group-based project undertaken for a real client.
 It gives you the opportunity to apply the programme material to the solution of a real business problem, and to gain valuable consulting experience.
 It provides a capstone for the programme.